This post may contain affiliate links. Read our disclosure policy.

 Notes

-- You could definitely make these ahead of time.
+- You can definitely make these vegetables ahead of time.
 Just chop all your veggies, mix them with the olive oil and dressing mix, then refrigerate them until you’re ready to bake.
+We wouldn’t recommend freezing them (especially with the potatoes) because they tend to go a little too mushy.

 Nutrition